agile-enigma/SNA-Utilities/README.md

 * centrality  : Specifies the centrality measure determining node and label sizing.
 Defaults to nx.degree_centrality.

 In the event that edges_df does not contain a weight column, create_nxgraph() will calculate weights.
-If the graph is undirected and contains duplicate source-target pairs, it will delete duplicates and sum the weights of all occurrences of that source-target pair.
-Additionally, for undirected graph create_nxgraph() will sort source-target pairs to ensure that weights are properly determined.
+Unlike networkx's from_pandas_edgelist() function, it will not only delete duplicate source-target pairs but sum the weights of all occurrences of that source-target pair.
+For undirected graphs create_nxgraph() will sort nodes within source-target pairs to ensure that weights are properly determined.
 Finally, create_nxgraph will assign nodes to a community using nx.community.louvain_community().
 Node 'color' attribute will be mapped accordingly.

+The output of create_nxgraph() is intended to be prepped for input into the pyvisualize_graph function for visualization.
 The PyVis graph visualization functionality can be accessed via `sna_utils.pyvisualize_graph()`.
 It will return an .html file in the run directory containing the network visualization.
 Its parameters are as follows: